dime-worldbank/googletraffic/README.md

 ## Overview <a name="overview"></a>

-Google Maps provides information about traffic conditions across an area.
+Google Maps displays information about traffic conditions across an area.
 This package provides functions to produce georeferenced rasters from live Google Maps traffic information.
-Providing Google traffic information in a georeferenced data format facilitates analysis of traffic information (e.g., spatially merging traffic information with other data sources).
+Having Google traffic information in a georeferenced data format facilitates analysis of traffic information (e.g., spatially merging traffic information with other data sources).

 <!--- The below image shows an example raster produced using the package showing [traffic within Washington, DC.](https://www.google.com/maps/@38.9098813,-77.0406205,15.01z/data=!5m1!1e1)